-- Other uses: Sous-vide cooking, freezing food, pouring hot soups and storing in fridge/freezer, general food storage.
+- Other uses: Sous-vide cooking, freezing food, pouring hot soups and storing in fridge/freezer, and other general food storage.

 Dishwasher: Prop open the bag and place on the top shelf and dry with the air-dry setting.
 Keep bags clear of water jets to prevent bags from moving around and closing.

 Make sure the bags have no moisture present before storing; otherwise, they will host mold/bacteria and become unsafe for food reuse.

 How the bag is handled and used will impact the number of times it can be reused.
 Discard the bag if the plastic begins to break down, which you can see if the inner layer begins to separate, tear, or de-laminate.